 ** Some of these links are affiliate links.

-The very first thing you’ll want to decide is the size of of your overall plywood accent (or gallery) wall.
+The very first thing you’ll want to decide is the size of your overall plywood accent (or gallery) wall.
 I knew I wanted to use my entire 4 x 8 sheet of plywood so it was just deciding the placement and sizes of my boards.
-The easiest way for me to do this, was to cut out pieces of shipping paper in the sizes I wanted to try and tape them to the wall.
+The easiest way for me to do this was to cut out pieces of shipping paper in the sizes I wanted to try and tape them to the wall.

 The first attempt was a fail for me.
 I went with an organic gallery wall (kind of placing the pieces where I liked them) and it just seemed really off to me.
 So back to the drawing board I went.